-- 1. Did you grow up with a repressive or liberating view of the Sabbath?
-Was it a gift or a rule? - 2.
-What surprised you about the biblical story of Sabbath? - 3.
-Define "workaholic." - 4.
-How is your work like Pharaoh's brickmaking enterprise? - 5.
-Describe your most energizing Sabbath. - 6.
-How can the church enable people to recapture the meaning and practice of Sabbath? - 7.
+- 1. Do you remember the days of "blue laws," when businesses could not open on Sunday?
+What was that like and how is culture different in our seven-day business world? - 2.
+Did you grow up with a repressive or liberating view of the Sabbath?
+Was it a gift or a rule? - 3.
+What surprised you about the biblical story of Sabbath? - 4.
+Define "workaholic." - 5.
+How is your work like Pharaoh's brickmaking enterprise? - 6.
+Describe your most energizing Sabbath. - 7.
 Are you too busy?
+What would it take for you to practice Sabbath?